Shargathx/Herokuapp-Test-through/README.md

 (WIP - more tests will be added over time as I solve them)
 This is a collection of tests based on https://the-internet.herokuapp.com/
-All tests are written in JavaScript using PlayWright By default, the tests are only using firefox as a browser - if you want to use other browsers, un-comment the browser lines in playwright.config.js
+All tests are written in JavaScript using Playwright by default, the tests are only using firefox as a browser - if you want to use other browsers, un-comment the browser lines in playwright.config.js

 Some commands to run the tests: